 Further, the exam counts towards

-Certified Information Management Professional (CIMP) designation in the Data Science track, Business Intelligence & Analytics track, and Data Integration track.
+Certified Information Management Professional (CIMP) designation in the Data Science and Business Intelligence & Analytics tracks.

 We recommend that you take detailed notes and review the course material multiple times before taking this exam.